MicheleTornetta/mvc-tech-blog/instructions.md

 Your task this week is to build a CMS-style blog site
 ---developers can publish their blog posts and comment on other developers’ posts as well.
----deploy it to Heroku.
----follow the MVC paradigm in its architectural structure
-------using Handlebars.js as the templating language,
-------Sequelize as the ORM,
-------express-session npm package for authentication.

-## Acceptance Criteria
----CMS-style blog site
 ---presented with the homepage
 ------includes existing blog posts if any have been posted
 ------navigation links for the homepage and the dashboard